gazebosim/gz-sim/tutorials/migration_link_api.md

 # Migration from Gazebo-classic: Link API

-When migrating plugins from Gazebo-classic to Ignition Gazebo, developers will notice that the C++ APIs for both simulators are quite different.
+When migrating plugins from Gazebo-classic to Gazebo, developers will notice that the C++ APIs for both simulators are quite different.
 Be sure to check the [plugin migration tutorial](migrationplugins.html) to get a high-level view of the architecture differences before using this guide.